ZachBray/simple-binary-encoding-wiki/Java-Users-Guide.md

 Repeating groups allow for collections of repeating type which can even be nested.
 The groups are types represented as a flyweight.

-To encode it is necessary to first stage the count of time the group will repeat and then use the next() method to cursor forward while encoding.
+To encode it is necessary to first stage the count of times the group will repeat and then use the next() method to cursor forward while encoding.

     final Car.PerformanceFigures performanceFigures = car.performanceFiguresCount(2);
     performanceFigures.next()